yesoer/p2p-sim/README.md

 - Automated proof generation (probably requires restriction to certain instructions etc.)
 - Support of an actual editor e.g. a neovim widget would be awesome

-Minimizing what users have to do and optimising how they do it, is a continuous effort.
+Minimizing what users have to do and optimizing how they do it, is a continuous effort.

 ## Contribution